These Filipinos paid thousands for a job in Poland. Now they feel cheated

 Two-part Al Jazeera investigation reveals claims of deception by recruiters working across multiple countries.

-This is the first article in a two-part series about alleged exploitation of Filipino domestic workers.
+This is the first article in a two-part series about alleged exploitation of Filipino migrant workers.

 Hong Kong, China – The sizzling of chicken adobo – a sweet and savoury Filipino dish – fills the air of a high-rise apartment in Doha.